MesserLab/SLiM/treerec/tests/README.md

 # Test suite for tree sequence output from SLiM

 ## Running the tests
-Just do `python3 -m pytest` from within this directory to run the tests on the results of SLiM scripts listed in the `testRecipes/` directory.
+Just do `uv run pytest` from within this directory to run the tests on the results of SLiM scripts listed in the `testRecipes/` directory.
 Alternatively, to run just one of the recipes do e.g.
-`python3 -m pytest -k test_000_sexual_nonwf`
+`uv run pytest -k test_000_sexual_nonwf`

 ## Recaching in GitHub Actions to get a new tskit/msprime version
 GitHub Actions caches its install of `tskit`, `msprime`, and other software.
 When a new version of such software is released, a recache needs to be forced or these tests will likely fail in CI.
 This cannot presently be gone in GitHub's UI; see [this GitHub issue](https://github.com/actions/cache/issues/2).
 So to trigger a recache, you need to increment the cache version number.
 It is found in `.github/workflows/tests.yml` in the line: